 Smaller energy suppliers will often offer the best deals but may rely on you managing your account online or through an app – using technology to save on their costs.

-Newer to the market, they will often operate only in certain areas of the country, or only offer a limited range of tariffs – such as green or renewable energy.
+Newer to the market, they will sometimes only operate in certain areas of the country, or only offer a limited range of tariffs – such as green or renewable energy.
 Some will use apps on your phone, others will offer paperless billing.

-The thing that all energy companies have in common is that they are all regulated by OFGEM.
-So, no matter the size of the company, they all have to follow the same rules.
+The thing that all these companies have in common is that they are all regulated by OFGEM.
+So, no matter the size of the energy supplier, they all have to follow the same rules.

-Your decision comes down to what you want from your supplier – whether that's cheaper bills, green energy or a useful app?
+Your decision comes down to what you want most from your supplier – is it the cheapest bills, proper green energy, great customer service or something else?

 Okay we made those last two up, but you get the picture.
 At Confused.com we want to make it easy for you to switch energy supplier, so we’ll do our best to explain: